 (Customer Experience Insight) Warning: Satisfied customers leave, too.
 In fact, 80% of customers who switched to a competitor were satisfied with their existing supplier at the time.
 But increasing customer loyalty with these at-risk customers is possible with the right follow-up program in place.
 It stars by finding out why a customer plans to leave.

 My Comment: The first short paragraph in this article is a wake-up call: Warning: Satisfied customers leave, too.
 In fact, 80% of customers who switched to a competitor were satisfied with their existing supplier at the time.
-There are many great tips and ideas in this short article that are sure to help any business save the “satisfied customer” from going to the competition.
+This short article has many great tips and ideas that will help any business save the “satisfied customer” from going to the competition.

 (Copyright ©MMXIII, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.